 We produced a replica of the original Rife Beam Ray device based on publicly known general specifications.
 We found several available schematics which in our case proved to be inadequate and sometimes contradictory.
 In reality, classical LC oscillators of Hartley type used in the original Rife Beam Ray clinical devices proved to be somewhat unstable and somewhat sensitive to capacitive coupling with sides of the metallic enclosure.
 To facilitate the production we modified the existing schematics on several points based on our calculations.
 As a result, we achieved an electrically stable and reliable design.

 Nikola Tesla’s first patent regarding AC induction motor was granted in 1888.
 The motor in the following video is a functional replica of the Tesla’s original 2-phase induction motor we produced, which is exhibited in the Tesla Memorial Centre in Smiljan, Croatia.

-The story about the Tesla Egg of Columbus…There is a legend about Christopher Columbus winning a wager against his critics by making an egg stand on its tip.
+There is a legend about Christopher Columbus winning a wager against his critics by making an egg stand on its tip.
 That story is often used to illustrate the fact that it is often simple to understand the discovery after it already happened.
-That principle is certainly true in case of famous inventor Nikola Tesla who discovered principles of rotating (rotary) magnetic field.
+That principle is undoubtedly true in case of famous inventor Nikola Tesla who discovered laws of rotating (rotary) magnetic field.
 His discoveries lead to the invention of the polyphase induction motor.
-Although Tesla didn’t discover alternating current, he was the first one to effectively harness it and use it to do useful work.
+Although Tesla didn’t discover alternating current, he was the first one to harness it and use it to do useful work efficiently.